We import the main class

 # Import the desired input types.

-# These are the only availble types for now,
+# These aren't only availble types !

-from textual_wizard.inputs import Integer, Number, Select, Text
+from textual_wizard.inputs import Integer, Text

 Defining your questions